GottiPaolo/pyLattice/README.md

 - `labels`: boolean to show or hide labels
 - `t_size`: text size of the labels

 Hasse diagram could be ambigous in some situation.
-Points could allign and looks like there are connection then effictevly there aren't.
+Points could allign and looks like they are connected when effictevly they aren not.
 The best way to improve this problem is to make the graph interactive (later update.)

-Know this i possible by using the function `P.rappresenta()` instead  `P.hasse()`.
+You can plot a more dinamic hasse diagram by using the function `P.hasse_p5()` instead of `P.hasse()`.
 The first one use the `p5` module instead the `tk`.
-But it could have some serious problem.
+But `p5`is not so well integrated in python enviroment.

 ## Lattice
 The main differences beetwen PoSet and Lattice is that the last ones are algebric structure.
 Infact in lattice _join_ and _meet_ are **always** defined.
 The structure of a Lattice module is the same as the PoSet.
 The difference beetwen the two are in some function and operation